-The other week I made my husband and I spring rolls for dinner.
+The other week, I made spring rolls for dinner.
 Nothing fancy – just rice paper rolled around rice noodles, carrot and cucumber sticks, and some peanut sauce for dipping.
 Oh, and basil.
 This was key.

-If there’s one thing you should know about my husband and I, it’s that we have different tastes.
-I, for instance, can pick up a handful of basil and eat it raw, joyfully.
+If there’s one thing you should know about my husband and me, it’s that we have different tastes.
+I, for instance, can pick up a handful of basil and eat it raw – joyfully.
 My husband, on the other hand, gets skeptical if there’s any more than 2 sprigs in one dish.
 Men and women, so different sometimes.

-- Half of a fresh baguette or two slices of wheat bread
+- 1 small baguette (or two slices of wheat bread*)

-- Toast the baguette or bread lightly (optional) and then layer it with peanut butter, basil, and a drizzle of honey.
+- Toast the baguette or bread lightly (optional) and then layer it with peanut butter, basil, and a drizzle of honey (optional).
 Devour immediately.
+Best when fresh.

 This sandwich blew my mind.
 More good things to come with this perfect flavor combination.